-Tickets: Tickets are $40 per person and include property tours and lunch.
+Tickets: Tickets are $100 per person and include property tours, transportation, snacks, and a closing reception.

 Hot Springs – 2024